A ‘national’ party

 National had earlier attempted to broaden its appeal to Māori, women and youth.

-National has drawn support, and MPs, from Māori of two sorts: those with high iwi rank and those who do not go on the Māori electoral roll.
-This latter group (about one-third of Māori in the early 2000s) has significantly affected the result in some general electorates.
+National has drawn support, and MPs, from Māori of two sorts: those with high iwi rank and those who choose not to go on the Māori electoral roll.
+The latter group (nearly half of those of Māori descent enrolled in 2018) has significantly affected the result in some general electorates.

-Labour has had much more support in the Māori electorates, and National has stopped contesting these seats.
-However, it has recognised that it needs wider connections with Māori.
-In 2008 Prime Minister John Key signed a support deal with the Māori Party, which then held five of the Māori electorates, and made the two party co-leaders ministers outside cabinet.
+Labour has had much more support in the Māori electorates, which National stopped contesting until 2023.
+However, it recognised that it needed wider connections with Māori.
+In 2008 incoming Prime Minister John Key signed a support deal with the Māori Party, which held five of the seven Māori electorates, and made the two party co-leaders ministers outside cabinet.
 Among the concessions were Whānau Ora – a whānau-based health initiative.

-Women attended the party’s founding conference and since then have played a major role in canvassing new members, raising funds and organising social activities.
+Women attended the party’s founding conference and have played a major role in canvassing for new members, raising funds and organising social activities.
 In 1976 Dorothy McNab became the first women to chair a party division – Otago-Southland.
 In 1982 Sue Wood was elected as National’s first woman president.
-In 2014, 16 of National’s 60 MPs were women.
+Before the 2020 election, 20 of National’s 55 MPs were women; only 10 (of 33) women remained after the election.

 A junior division of the National Party emerged in the late 1930s and by the late 1940s was booming.
 Social events – dances, barbecues, debates and outings – were key attractions, but by the late 1950s membership was falling.
-In 1967 it changed its name to the Young Nationals and became more politically focused.
+In 1967 the junior division changed its name to Young Nationals and became more politically focused.

-In 2011 the party organisation existed in cooperation with, but independently of, the parliamentary wing.
-It comprised:
+In the early 2020s the party organisation exist in cooperation with, but independently of, the parliamentary wing.
+It comprises:

-- an executive board and president, selected at the party’s annual conference with a two-year term for members, and comprising the leader (elected annually), a National MP and seven elected party members
+- an executive board and president, selected at the party’s annual conference with a two-year term for members, and consisting of the leader, a National MP and seven elected party members, one of whom is chosen as president by board members

 - five semi-autonomous regions, led by a regional chair, with each council consisting of representatives elected by electorate committees

-- electorate committees in every electorate, where they canvassed support for their local MP and the wider party, and chose their MPs through a democratic process
+- electorate committees in every electorate, which canvass support for their local MP and the wider party, and choose their MPs through a democratic process

 - a national headquarters in Wellington, comprising a general manager and a small group of operational staff.

 Electoral candidates have to go through a three-stage process before representing the party.
-Firstly, the board approves nominations; secondly, a pre-selection committee is set up, made up of two representatives selected by the president, two from the regional chair, and five from the electorate; and thirdly, a selection committee of at least 60 party members is democratically appointed.
-These voting delegates then choose the candidate.
+Firstly, the board approves nominations; secondly, a pre-selection committee is set up, comprising two representatives selected by the president, two by the regional chair and five from the electorate; and thirdly, a selection committee of at least 60 local party members is democratically appointed.
+These delegates vote to choose the candidate.

 Annual conference and policy formation

-The party held an annual conference to elect its executive board, hear from senior MPs and discuss policy remits from regional conferences.
-These were then fed through to the parliamentary wing for consideration.
-As well as the Young Nationals, there were three other special-interest groups within the party that provided policy input: the SuperBlues, for voters over age 60, the BlueGreens, an environmental advisory group, and Internats, for supporters living overseas.
+The party holds an annual conference to elect its executive board, hear from senior MPs and discuss policy remits from regional conferences.
+These are then fed through to the parliamentary wing for consideration.
+As well as the Young Nationals, special-interest groups within the party provide policy input.
+These include the SuperBlues, for voters over the age of 60, and the Bluegreens, an environmental advisory group.